 The previous deal was set to finish at the end of the coming 2019-20 season, which kicks off on August 16 when Barcelona play Athletic Bilbao.

-BeIN first bought the rights to LaLiga in the USA in 2012, ousting pan-regional sports broadcaster ESPN from its role as incumbent North American rights-holder.
+BeIN first bought the rights to LaLiga in the USA and Canada in 2012, ousting pan-regional sports broadcaster ESPN from its role as incumbent North American rights-holder.
 That agreement was renewed three years later in a five-season deal that was due to end after the 2019-20 season.

 BeIn has also announced that former US women’s national team goalkeeper Hope Solo will join as a pundit on the English-language broadcasts in the US and Canada for the upcoming season.